joenap/lazynet/README.md

-# HTTPStream
+# lazyhttp
-HTTPStream is a library that performs lazy-evaluated, asynchronous HTTP requests.
+lazyhttp is a library that performs lazy-evaluated, asynchronous HTTP requests.
 It is ideal for making many HTTP requests for data at rest, fast and efficiently in a functional manner.

 It is built using Python's new `asyncio` and `aiohttp` libraries, using coroutines under the hood.